Watching movies will make you a better designer

 Nicole Clark

-As an artistic person–and now a graphic designer–naturally, I have always loved movies for visual storytelling.
-But My husband is a film LOVER.
+As an artistic person–and now a graphic designer–naturally, I have always enjoyed movies for their visual storytelling.
+My husband, on the other hand, is a film LOVER.
 He has shelves and shelves of Criterion Collection movies, and plans on adding to it forever.
 I honestly think that’s a big reason why he is one of the smartest people I know; watching all those movies is a catalyst to looking at the rest of the world with curiosity.

 Since being married to him, I’ve been pushed out of my comfort zone regarding what I watch.
 I now not only appreciate movies as an art form, but I feel as though I have developed as a person.
 My perspective has expanded, and I desire to delve deeper into subjects, exploring what is not initially apparent.

-Let’s be real, not many people DON’T like movies.
-But here, I’m not talking about today’s formulaic money makers.
-While those are undoubtedly entertaining (believe me, I love Shrek…though I will argue Shrek is a trainwreck that turned into a masterpiece), I propose that watching a variety of films will make you a better designer and more importantly, a better person.
+So, let’s be real.
+Not many people DON’T like movies.
+But here, I’m not talking about today’s formulaic money makers and cheeseballs.
+While those are undoubtedly entertaining (believe me, I love Shrek), I propose that watching a variety of films will make you a better designer and more importantly, a better person.

 How?

-1. It will open your perspective and allow you to live another reality
+1. It will open your perspective and allow you to experience another reality

-It can be hard to truly understand another person, when it's nothing like your own lived experience.
+It can be hard to truly understand another person and their thoughts and actions, when they're nothing like your own lived experience.
 However, with the immersive experience that movies create, that door opens.
 Suddenly you feel what this person feels.
-It sets the stage for necessary structured social and cultural reflection.
+It sets the stage for necessary, structured social and cultural reflection.

 Watching La Haine was one of those experiences for me.
 I don't live in France and face racism and struggle in the same way that these characters do.
-But the way that movie moved me and the tears I shed for those experiences (that were based on reality)...it's not the same as reading the news.
+But the way that movie moved me and the tears I shed for those experiences (that are based in reality)...it just isn't the same as reading the real version of it in the news.

 2. Every bit of information you take in is stored in a library that will be used as a designer